JuanOsorner/Cajero-Y-Proyecto-Integrador-/README.md

     git pull origin main --allow-unrelated-histories

 Then save and close the editor (e.g., in Vim: press i, write your message, then Esc, followed by :wq).

+# github's tricks 😈

+## Projects

+### 🚀 Step 1: Create a New Project

+- Go to your profile or organization page and click the Projects tab.

+- Click New project.

+- Choose a template (Board, Table, Roadmap) or start blank.

+- Name your project and click Create

+### 📋 Step 2: Add a Description and README

+- Click the Settings (⋯) icon.

+- Add a short description to describe your project’s purpose.

+- Write a README with usage instructions, links, or team notes

+### ✅ Step 3: Add Issues or Draft Items

+- Paste an existing issue or PR URL into the “Add item” field.

+- Or create draft issues directly by typing and pressing Enter

+### 🗂️ Step 4: Customize with Fields & Views

+- Click Add field to create custom properties like:

+- Iteration field for sprints

+- Priority field (e.g., High/Medium/Low

+### 🔁 Step 5: Automate Workflows

+Enable automation rules such as:

+- Auto-moving closed issues to “Done”

+- Archiving items after completion

+- Automatically adding new items based on filters

+### 📈 Step 6: Use Insights & Tracking

+Explore built-in analytics like charts and project insights to track your progress and performance .

+### 🛠️ Step 7: Maintain & Collaborate

+- Use the README to document project usage.

+- Communicate with updates, mentions, and assign collaborators

+- Break large tasks into smaller issues and track each one